 Sparklines are a great way of seeing the historical data related to the summary stat, providing valuable context at a glance.
 Sparklines act differently than traditional Graph Panels and do not include x or y axis, coordinates, a legend, or ability to interact with the graph.

-Background: Check if you want the sparklines to take up the full panel width, or uncheck if they should be below the main Singlestat value.
+- Full Height: Check if you want the sparklines to take up the full panel height, or uncheck if they should be below the main Singlestat value.

 Pro-tip: Reduce the opacity on fill colors for nice looking panels.

 Gauges gives a clear picture of how high a value is in it’s context.
 It’s a great way to see if a value is close to the thresholds.
 The gauge uses the colors set in the color options.

 - Show: The show checkbox will toggle wether the gauge is shown in the panel.
 When unselected, only the Singlestat value will appear.